 We live in an uncontrollable world, and as humans, we exert a tremendous amount of energy trying to control it.
 This unexpected pregnancy halted almost every aspect of my life and elicited this question: how will I respond when God does the unexpected?

-God is the greatest storyteller, and he employs the utterly unexpected — at the very last moment — as his favorite literary vice to bring the plot to an unforgettable climax.
-The breathtaking ramifications shine the spotlight not on the players, but the author.
+God is a superb storyteller, and he employs the utterly unexpected — at the very last moment — as his favorite literary vice to bring the plot to an unforgettable climax.
+The breathtaking ramifications shine the spotlight, not on the players but the author.

-When I came to this realization, the shock of this pregnancy did not dissipate but the miracle of it, the sheer awe, became more magnificent.
+When I realized this, this pregnancy’s shock did not dissipate but the miracle of it, the sheer awe, became more magnificent.
 I began to lay my hands on my belly and speak words of welcome, acceptance, and love over this new life.
-I broke the word curses I had lamented out-loud, for even in the womb the tone is set for a life of blessed acceptance or shameful rejection.
+I broke the word curses I had lamented out-loud, for even in the womb, the tone is set for a life of blessed acceptance or shameful rejection.

 I want this path; I want to become this fearless woman.

-When we began to let the news leak out, the transparency of those who walk in the Way of the Unexpected God and those who tend to walk in the Way of the Controlled Life become more evident, through the responses.
+When we began to let the news leak out, the transparency of those who walk in the Way of the Unexpected God and those who tend to walk in the Controlled Life becomes more evident through the responses.

 It was love at first sight.

-My husband and I looked at each other, sheepishly.
+My husband and I looked at each other sheepishly.
 The God of the Unexpected had been silently weaving a new life together, which he had imagined before he spoke the world into existence.
-He had been busy at work, ignoring our shock completely and not slowing his pace in spite of our objections.
+He had been busy at work, ignoring our shock completely and not slowing his pace despite our objections.

-I came home, looked intently at this photo of our son and in the aloneness of our room responded in the only way I now could: I bowed down before our Holy, Holy, Holy God.
+I came home, looked intently at this photo of our son, and in the aloneness of our bedroom responded in the only way I now could: I bowed down before a Holy, Holy, Holy God.